shaman-ai/agent-actors/README.md

-# agi-actors: Exploring the Potential of AGI Actors through PDCA and Concurrency
+# agi-actors: The Potential of AGI with Plan-Do-Check-Adjust and the Actor Model of Concurrency

 Welcome to agi-actors, a proof-of-concept Python project that demonstrates the possibilities of combining AGI concepts like BabyAGI and AutoGPT with the Plan-Do-Check-Adjust (PDCA) cycle, and the actor model of concurrency for managing large language models (LLMs). agi-actors aims to inspire the LLM community, emphasizing the untapped potential of the actor model of concurrency as applied to generative agents and encouraging further exploration and development.